Pooja Khanna

 Pooja Khanna is India's first ever Paralympic Archery player.
-She debuted at the 2016 Rio Olympics at the age of 25 and was the only archer from India among all the 19 athletes sent to the games.
+She debuted at the 2016 Rio Paralympics at the age of 25 and was the only archer from India among all 19 athletes sent to the Games.
 She secured a fifth-place in the final Paralympic Qualifier which secured India's spot in the 2016 Olympics under World Quota Recurve Women Open in the Czech Republic 2016.
-Her Olympic's journey ended at Round 32 after she failed to defeat Poland's Milena Olszewska by 2–6.
+Her Olympics journey ended at Round 32 after she failed to defeat Poland's Milena Olszewska by 2–6.
 She was able to secure a rank of 29 out of the 32 archers participating.

 Early life and education

 Pooja Khanna was born in Rohtak, Haryana to parents who struggled by doing odd jobs for their living.
 Her father used to be a bin and scrap collector.
 On being not able to see her father's misery and financial inadequacy, she decided to venture into sports.
 She was diagnosed with Poliomyelitis during childhood.
 Her initial interest was in Shooting but instead she pursued her career in Discus throw until 2014, when she finally switched to Archery.
 Because of her disability and their financial condition, her parents were against of their daughter taking up Archery, but eventually started supporting her.
-She was born to a Dalit family and during her training faced discrimination and untouchability as well.
-She has also completed her master's degree in Library Sciences from Baba Mastnath University, Rohtak.
-She is the eldest sibling out of the 4 children.
+She was born to a Dalit family and during her training faced discrimination and untouchability.
+She completed her Masters degree in Library Sciences from Baba Mastnath University, Rohtak.
+She is the eldest sibling out of four children.

 Career

 Her journey in sports began with her love and passion for Shooting since childhood.
 Her original plan was to compete at the highest level in Shooting.
 She used to get trained in Shooting at Rajiv Gandhi Stadium in Rohtak, but left her dream to compete at the highest level, because of less future scope and high costs.
-After leaving Shooting, she started her career in Discus throw and continued with it for 3 years and even played games at higher levels in it.
-It was only until 2014, when she discovered her likeness and inclination towards Archery, that she left Discus-throw.
-She learnt Archery in just two and a half years.
+After leaving Shooting, she started her career in Discus throw and continued with it for three years and even played games at higher levels.
+It was only until 2014, when she discovered her likeness and inclination towards Archery, and learnt it in just two and a half years.